-For every one accident resulting in an injury, there are several accidents that don’t cause an injury.
-“Near miss” incidents are the foundation of every major injury, and reducing these incidents can protect your business from hidden costs (HSSE World)
+For every accident that causes an injury, there are several accidents that don’t cause an injury.
+“Near-miss” incidents are the foundation for injury events.
+Preventing risky behaviors can save your business from catastrophic hidden costs.
+(Source:HSSE)

-The enormous indirect costs of injury create the possibility for large indirect returns on safety.
+The enormous indirect costs of injuries creates proportionally large returns on safety.
 A cultural emphasis on safety is a unifying point between employers and workers, who both benefit from a safe working environment.
 Improved worker morale results in increased productivity from a collective buy-in to your company’s mission.
 And long-term worker retention generates compounded cost savings from low turnover: keeping your veteran employees reduces the costs of recruiting and training new employees, and avoids paying inflated wages to compete for scarce workers in a tight labor market.

 Creating a safe worksite requires a continuous commitment to improving safety culture and norms.
-In a recent case study implementing Voxel’s video intelligence solution, cold storage provider Americold Logistics achieved a 77% reduction in injuries in less than one year at their distribution center in central California.
+In a recent case study implementing Voxel’s video intelligence solution, cold storage provider Americold Logistics achieved a 77% reduction in injuries in less than one year at their distribution center in Modesto, California.
 In addition to safety-related savings, Americold also used Voxel to mitigate a major inefficiency in their operation, tracking open doors to reduce energy costs in a temperature-controlled warehouse.
-The result was a direct annual savings of $1.1 million at a single warehouse site: a nearly 2,000% direct return on their investment, before factoring the numerous indirect costs of injuries.
+The result was a direct annual savings of $1.1 million at a single warehouse site: a 2,000% direct return on their investment, before factoring the numerous indirect costs of injuries.

 As we deploy the Voxel platform in more diverse environments and worksites, our intelligence analytics are dynamically adapting and improving.
 We collaborate closely with businesses to develop novel implementations of the technology, so schedule a consultation to learn more about the ROI video intelligence can deliver for your business.